-- For safety reasons, no large hoop or dangling earrings. - Simple necklaces should be tucked inside the shirt collar. - Sunglasses must be stored when indoors. - Scarves, hats, gloves, and sunglasses must remain in lockers once the school day begins.
+- For safety reasons, no large hoop or dangling earrings. - Simple necklaces should be tucked inside the shirt collar. - Bows, headbands, and barrettes should be simple without elaborate decorations. - Sunglasses must be stored when indoors. - Scarves, hats, gloves, and sunglasses must remain in lockers once the school day begins.